Igloopotato/8-Week-SQL-Challenge/README.md

 Special thanks to [Katie Huang](https://www.linkedin.com/in/katiehuangx/) for inspiring me to try this challenge and special thanks to [Danny Ma](https://www.linkedin.com/in/datawithdanny/) for making this interactive challenge.

-You can try this challenge on [here](https://8weeksqlchallenge.com/)
+You can try this challenge on [here](https://8weeksqlchallenge.com/).

 I use PostgreSQL to solve this case study.

-enjoyyy
+enjoyyy!!!

 ## Table Of Contect